sarahmclo/print-statement/README.md

    - This feature helps users make informed decisions about what to print and bring to upcoming markets.

 **Customization**:
-   - The application is fully customizable, allowing users to adjust print designs and inventory items as needed.
+   - The application is fully customizable, allowing users to adjust print stock and inventory items as needed, it can also be adapted to suit other artist's businesses.
    - Multiple menus provide options for editing and updating various aspects of the business, ensuring the application remains relevant and useful as the business evolves.

 **Efficiency**: